ctcl-bregis/ctclsite-content/pages/projects/mc/mediacow.md

 ### MediaCow Micro and MediaCow Touch Mini (2021-present)
 From 2021 to 2022, with the success of MediaCow Touch 1, I came up with many different ideas for devices I could design.
 These ideas were unrealistic or had unrealistic deadlines for my limited skillset, especially at the time.

 MediaCow Micro likely originated on July 24, 2021.
+MediaCow Touch Mini likely originated earlier, around March 2021.

 ### MediaCow Touch 2 "Paris" (2021-present)
 History of MediaCow Touch 2 is covered by its [project page](/projects/mct2/)